The TOP Health Benefits of Using Coconut Oil

 Coconut oil as an aid to digestion

-Coconut oil has strong anti-microbial benefits which when ingested help you to fight off nasty bacteria and bolster your immune system.
+One of the health benefits of Coconut oil is its strong anti-microbial properties.
+When ingested coconut oil helps you to fight off nasty bacteria and bolster your immune system.

 Many digestive problems are caused by the presence of microbes in the food we eat.
 We have a natural set of microbes in our stomach acid that aid digestion but these often react negatively with certain enzymes found in other foods.